-1. Connect the Channel 1 scope probe to the signal to be displayed and the ground of the probe (attached to the side of the probe) to the ground of the circuit.

-2. Push the button CH1 on the left side of the sub-panel.

-3. Push the CH1 MENU button.
-Use the SIDE MENU buttons to select DC coupling (direct connection of the signal to the scope) or AC coupling (connection of the signal to the scope, ignoring any DC offset in the signal).

-4. Use the POSITION knob (above the VERTICAL menu button) to place the signal trace at the vertical position you want on the display.
+- 1. Connect the Channel 1 scope probe to the signal to be displayed and the ground of the probe (attached to the side of the probe) to the ground of the circuit. - 2.
+Push the button CH 1 on the left side of the VERTICAL sub-panel. - 3.
+Push the VERTICAL MENU button.
+Use the SIDE MENU buttons to select DC coupling (direct connection of the signal to the scope) or AC coupling (connection of the signal to the scope, ignoring any DC offset in the signal). - 4.
+Use the POSITION knob (above the VERTICAL menu button) to place the signal trace at the vertical position you want on the display.
+The marker on the left side of the screen (1) shows the ground level of the signal.

-5. Use the VOLT/DIV knob to set the scale (volt per division) for channel 1.
-The value set is shown on the display.
+- 5. Use the SCALE knob (below the VERTICAL menu button) to set the scale (volt per division) for channel 1.
+The value set is shown on the display (last line, Ch1 1V indicating 1V per vertical division for channel 1). - 6.
+Push the CLEAR MENU button to remove the menu from the display if necessary.